Henri Coandă

-Henri Marie Coandă ([ɑ̃ˈri ˈko̯andə]; 7 June 1886 – 25 November 1972) was a Romanian inventor, aerodynamics pioneer, and builder of an experimental aircraft, the Coandă-1910 described by Coandă in the mid-1950s as the world's first jet, a controversial claim disputed by some and supported by others.
+Henri Marie Coandă ([ɑ̃ˈri ˈko̯andə]; 7 June 1886 – 25 November 1972) was a Romanian inventor, aerodynamics pioneer, and builder of an experimental aircraft, the Coandă-1910, which never flew.
 He invented a great number of devices, designed a "flying saucer" and discovered the Coandă effect of fluid dynamics.

+In the 1950s, Coandă inflated his importance in aviation history, describing falsely how he had invented the air-breathing jet engine and incorporated that design into the Coandă-1910 aircraft.
+However, his ducted engine design, the "turbo-propulseur", was described in its patent as working the same way with either water or air running through.

 Life

 Early life

 Born in Bucharest, Coandă was the second child of a large family.
 His father was General Constantin Coandă, a mathematics professor at the National School of Bridges and Roads.
 His mother, Aida Danet, was the daughter of French physician Gustave Danet, and was born in Brittany.
 Coandă recalled later in life that beginning from childhood he was fascinated by the miracle of wind.

 Coandă attended Elementary school at the Petrache Poenaru Communal School in Bucharest, then (1896) Began his secondary school career at the Liceu Sf.
 Sava (Saint Sava National College).
 After three years (1899), his father, who desired a military career for him, had him transferred to the Military High School in Iaşi where he required four additional years to complete high-school.
 He graduated in 1903 with the rank of sergeant major, and he continued his studies at the School of Artillery, Military, and Naval Engineering in Bucharest.
 Sent with an artillery regiment to Germany (1904), he enrolled in the Technische Hochschule in Charlottenburg, Berlin.